WilHall/wilhall.com/app/views/studios/_memberships.html.md

  - Dedicated shelf storage (one small)
  - Four pre-scheduled one-hour lessons per month
  - Eight hours of self-scheduled studio share time per month
- - 30% off one additional lesson per month, for you or a friend
+ - One guest pass per month (bring a friend to a lesson, once)
  - Bisque and Glaze firings are free

 <h3><a